 - Using equipment per the manufacturer’s instructions

-- Observing your surroundings and other players wile playing sports
+- Observing your surroundings and other players while playing sports

 - Employing good gun safety practices

 - Using any kind of vehicle how, when, and where it was designed to be used